thomasjwilliam/hai-docs/docs/reference/markdown-directives.md

 **Attributes**

-`collapsible`\
+`collapse`\
 When defined, adds a button to collapse (fold) and expand (unfold) the note.

-`confirmable`\
+`commit`\
-When defined, adds a button to confirm which will unwrap the note contents and replace it with those contents.
+When defined, adds a button to replace the note with its content.

-`dismissable`\
+`dismiss`\
-When defined, adds a button to dismiss the entire note, disregarding its contents.
+When defined, adds a button to dismiss the note and remove its content.

 `title`\
 The title of the note.